-The school includes the risks of sexual exploitation in the RHSE curriculum at an appropriate level.
+The school includes the risks of sexual exploitation in the RHSE curriculum.
 A common feature of sexual exploitation is that the child often doesn't recognise the coercive nature of the relationship and doesn't see themselves as a victim.
 The child may initially resent what they perceive as interference by staff, but staff must act on their concerns, as they would for any other type of abuse.

 All staff are made aware of the indicators of sexual exploitation and all concerns are reported immediately to the DSL.
 Child Sexual Exploitation (proceduresonline.com)

-g) Criminal Exploitation of Children
+Criminal Exploitation of Children

-Criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity and includes drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
+Criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity and includes drug networks or gangs grooming and exploiting children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.